-Sensitivity analysis of Currency forward contracts: The Company has exposure to dollar forward contracts for some of its assets and liabilities.
-The sensitivity analysis carried out by the Company considers the effects of an increase or decrease of 5% of the Dollar against the Argentine Peso, and its effects on the mark-to-market of these derivatives.
-An increase of 5% of the Dollar against the Argentine Peso represents gain of R\$ 3,703 (R\$ 0 on December 31, 2019), and a 5% reduction of the Dollar against the Argentine Peso represents an expense in the same amount.
-Dollar / Argentine Peso forward contracts were intended to hedge dollar and asset positions and the effects of mark-to-market on these contracts were recorded in the Consolidated Income Statement.
-Dollar forward contracts to which the Company is exposed are presented in note 17.e.
+Sensitivity analysis of currency forward contracts: the Company has exposure to dollar forward contracts for some of its assets and liabilities.
+The sensitivity analysis carried out by the Company considers the effects of a 5% increase or decrease in the Dollar against the Brazilian Real (Real), and its effects on the mark to market of these derivatives.
+A 5% increase in the Dollar against the Real represents an income of R\$ 0 (R\$3,703 as of December 31, 2020) and a 5% decrease in the Dollar against the Real represents an expense of the same amount.
+Forward contracts in Dollar/Real were intended to cover asset and liability positions in Dollars and the effects of the mark to market of these contracts were recorded in the Consolidated Statement of Income.
+Dollar forward contracts to which the Company is exposed are presented in Note 17.e.